 We all know people in our social group who like to show off.
-On the surface, they may seem cool, superior and admirable because of what they possess.
+On the surface, they may seem cool, superior, and admirable because of what they possess.
 But the reality is totally different.
 In most cases, those who show off are feeling insecure inside.
-In this post, we find out why.

 Reasons behind showing off